P.M. affair: Controversy

 Alfredo Guevara, who was head of the Instituto Cubano del Arte e Industria Cinematográficos, refused to give a license to the film which approved it for public screening, even though it had been aired on television.
 This refusal for public screening was made, according to Guevara, because the film "obviously wasn't made out of any feeling of racial discrimination, but a number of people found it offensive".
 This stirred a controversy among the writers at Lunes de Revolución, and member Néstor Almendros published the controversy in Revista Bohemia.
 The Casa de las Américas responded to the controversy by having a private viewing of the film, which resulted in mixed reviews.
 The debates that followed caused the intervention of Fidel Castro, who met with the contesting writers and delivered his famed "Words to the Intellectuals" speech.

 In his 1961, speech "Word to the Intellectuals", Castro stated:

 This means that within the Revolution, everything goes; against the Revolution, nothing.
 Nothing against the Revolution, because the Revolution has its rights also, and the first right of the Revolution is the right to exist, and no one can stand against the right of the Revolution to be and to exist, No one can rightfully claim a right against the Revolution.
 Since it takes in the interests of the people and Signifies the interests of the entire nation.

 While Castro's proclamation was vague in defining to who was considered loyal to "the revolution", Castro also later defined in his speech, a need for the National Cultural Council to direct artistic affairs in Cuba, and for the National Union of Writers and Artists of Cuba to publish literary debate magazines.

 Aftermath

 Castro's speech "Words to the Intellectuals" was the first instance of any sort of boundaries established for artistic expression, after the Cuban Revolution.
-Much of the artistic oversight that developed after the P.M. affair, often policed artistic repressentations of black people, which were considered too ethnically specific, and without a general Cuban character.
+Much of the artistic oversight that developed after the P.M. affair, often policed artistic representations of black people, which were considered too ethnically specific, and without a general Cuban character.

 Soon after Castro's proclamation, the government shut down Lunes de Revolución, and a few months later established the National Union of Writers and Artists of Cuba.

 The precedent of censorship established by the P.M. affair, eventually culminated in the Padilla affair of 1971, a similar scandal of artistic censorship.